ember-learn/guides-source/guides/release/components/glimmer-components-dom.md

 ## Event Handlers

-If you want to add an event handler to an HTML element, you can use the `{{on` element modifier to do so.
+If you want to add an event handler to an HTML element, you can use the `{{on` element modifier.

 ```js {data-filename="app/components/counter.js"}
 import Component from "@glimmer/component";